XiphosResearch/wp-user-enum-scripts/README.md

 # wp-user-enum-scripts
 Some wordpress user enumeration scripts.
 A work in progress.
+I'll upload the rest of the stuff later...

 ## wpjson.py
 This script uses the method outlined by [Jerry Gamblin here](https://twitter.com/JGamblin/status/811388098852421632)